TaeSuPark/explorer-search-view/README.md

 ### Pinning Directly from Explorer

 1. Right-click on a folder in VS Code's default file explorer.
-2. Select "Pin to Filtered Explorer" from the context menu.
+2. Select "Pin to Folder Selector" from the context menu.

 ## Requirements